DGLewiss/python-challenge/README.md

 # python-challenge
-This is my repository for Module 2 Challenge.
+This is my repository for the Module 2 Challenge.